 #15 Beghrir, Morocco

-These semolina-based pancakes are deliciously airy, and are usually served with a honey butter sauce.
-Beghrir is serves as part of a standard brekky in this North African country, which usually features a mixed plate of olives, fried eggs, soft cheeses, and salads.
+Morocco’s semolina-based pancakes are deliciously airy and are usually served with a honey butter sauce.
+Beghrir is served as part of a standard brekky in this North African country, which usually features a mixed plate of olives, fried eggs, soft cheeses, and salads.

 #14 Tostadas and Cafe Con Leche, Cuba

-Breakfast isn’t the main meal of the day in Cuba, with cafe con lechc (coffee with milk) and tostadas (a toasted piece of Cuban bread) favoured until lunch.
-Bread and coffee may not seem particularly special, but when you dip the buttery bread into the strong and milky coffee, something magic happens.
+Breakfast isn’t the main meal of the day in Cuba, with cafe con leche (coffee with milk) and tostadas (a toasted piece of Cuban bread) favoured until lunch.
+Bread and coffee may not seem particularly special, but when you dip the buttery bread into the strong, milky coffee, something magic happens.

 #13 Loco Moco, Hawaii, USA